Louisiana Hiking Trails was incorporated in 1975 as a non-profit

 10. How many men (hommes) or how many horses (cheveaux) could this car hold?

-Hike east up North Boulevard (away from the river) to the monument of
+Hike east up North Boulevard (away from the river) to the eastern end

-Hike east up North Boulevard to the monument of the Confederate
+Hike east up North Boulevard to the eastern end of the grassy portion of Town Square.

-Continue along North Boulevard until you reach the statue of Hebe.
+Continue along North Boulevard until you reach the statue of Hebe (just

-Continue along North Boulevard until you reach the statue of Hebe.
+Continue along North Boulevard until you reach the statue of Hebe (just

 On the left is the Old Post Office.
 It was erected in 1894 and served